bthedorff/ios15_tethered_downgrade_guide/README.md

 1. Grab yourself your ipsw for iOS 15.1
 2. Extract it and grab kernelcache and restore ramdisk (tip: it's the smallest .dmg in the IPSW!)
+3. Put kernelcache and ramdisk.dmp in new folder
 4. Extract the restore ramdisk with: `pyimg4 im4p extract -i restore_ramdisk_name.dmg -o ramdisk.dmg`
 5. Mount the restore ramdisk: